 Many product designs have one thing in common, there are a collection of devices that need mounting into a structure and a cover encloses the assembled item.
 Hidden in the detail of that high level need is the art of engineering a good solution.

-Device and mountings:
+Devices and mountings:

 Do the devices have properties or risks to be managed?
 Vibration, heat, fluid leakages (from the parts themselves or a user’s actions), particulate generation from moving parts, etc. are all factors that require experience and careful management.
 For example, sensitive optics measurements will not be performed correctly in the face of vibration from movement else where in the design.
 Perhaps isolation is needed or system design to time measurements to happen when not moving, these are examples of solutions in this space.
 Then there other considerations to account for such as material selection, environmental factors, EMC compliance, safety of which any one of these items is capable of causing issues with your end goal.

-Covers design is the intersection of User Interactions, Industrial design and manufacturing techniques.
-There are significant trade off’s to be made on style vs cost vs manufacturing techniques/tolerances vs complexity with number of units per annum being an important consideration also:
+Covers design is the intersection of user interactions, industrial design and manufacturing techniques.
+There are significant trade offs to be made on style vs cost vs manufacturing techniques/tolerances vs complexity with number of units per annum being an important consideration also:

 The cost of a final product is made of several components: